Your Reviews Are a Free Focus Group — Most Businesses Are Not Reading Them That Way

 There is a meaningful distinction between two activities that often get conflated: responding to reviews and reading them.
 They are both necessary, and they serve completely different purposes.

-Responding is a communications function.
-It signals attentiveness to future guests, manages the perception of existing complaints, and contributes to platform ranking signals.
+A communications function, responding signals attentiveness to prospective guests while managing how existing complaints are perceived and boosting platform ranking signals.
 Research consistently shows that 88% of consumers choose businesses that respond to reviews over those that do not.
 Response management is real work that produces real returns.

 The Compounding Advantage of Fixing What Reviews Surface